moverlin/Kirtley_picogrid/Software/README.md

 	- Double click the name of the ".ccxml" file
 	- Click "Test Connection" Button
 	- A window will appear and will tell us whether we succeed

+## <a name="uniflash"></a> Uniflash
+To flash the code we use CCS Uniflash, as opposed to the debug mode in CCS.
+*NOTE:* We don't actually know how to flash using CCS debug mode when trying to flash code derived from Pohsu's code!!
+Pohsu doesn't know how to do this either.
+Uniflash is faster anyway, so we have decided that this doesn't bother us for now.

+Steps to use Uniflash:
+1. Build Code in CCS.
+	- This generates a .OUT file located in CPU1_flash folder.
+2. Open Uniflash
+	- Open Target Configuration-->Browse-->find location of .ccxml file
+		- targetConfigs folder, file ending in 79D.ccxml
+	- A Window will appear
+		- Ignore all of the options - no need to change anything
+		- Click Program-->Load Program-->Browse--> go to .OUT file located in CPU1_flash folder
+## <a name="folder_structure"></a> Folder Structure
+Describe file structure
+- Labview folder has labview files
+- There are 2 folders that remain untouched
+F2837xD common & headers